Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Serve up a drink.

-Just a short flight.
+Just a short flight

-Just a muffin.
+Just a muffin

-I flew from Sydney to Canberra and the steward, they were panicked.
+I flew from Sydney to Canberra

-You're in the air for such a short time.
+You're in the air for such a short time

-They're like throwing cookies to people.
+They're like throwing cookies to people

-Oh, I've done that on a little one of them.
+Oh I've done that on a little one of them

-Yeah, they just stand at the front, it's a fucking scapegoat,
+Yeah, they just stand at the front

-Yeah, I flew Canberra to Melbourne last weekend on Qantas.
+Yeah I've flew Canberra to Melbourne

-And I said, okay, where's the booze?
+and I said, okay, there's the booze.

 Yeah.

-They said it's only 32 minutes.
+I said it's only 32 minutes.

 Two then.